 All the haiku published on this site are structured classically with 5-7-5 syllables per line.
-Please take this into account if you wish to Submit your own haiku and feature as a guest writer.
+Please take this into account if you wish to Submit your own haiku.
 I am aware that my haiku cannot be truly classical because I do not write in the old style of Japanese.
 Yet, this is how I was taught to write them many years ago and I find haiku such as these very pleasing to read.
-Yes, it is difficult to create a classical haiku in English, but isn’t that what writing is all about?
-Isn’t that how we hone our craft, by attempting the difficult?

 Please note – the plural of haiku is haiku